livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 11.3 Trust boundary failures

-- Inputs received across a trust boundary are treated as untrusted until validated by the backend’s defined validation and authorization pipeline.
+- Inputs received across a trust boundary are treated as untrusted until validated by the backend's defined validation and authorization pipeline.
 - If validation cannot be completed due to missing prerequisites, the input is rejected.

 This file does not define prerequisite acquisition behavior.